-13 September 2014 Kathmandu – Thousands of Nepalese holding business profession with high income are still not allowed to use their credit or debit card as it was restricted by Nepal’s central bank in the name of Dollar export restriction.
+Thousands of Nepalese holding business professionals with high income are still not allowed to use their credit or debit cards as it was restricted by Nepal’s central bank in the name of Dollar export restrictions.

 Finally, Nepal’s central Bank, Nepal Rastra Bank has lifted the ban on online purchases worth below $2000 as per new directives.

 According to the statement, Nepal Rastra Bank (NRB) has for the first time allowed Nepalis earning in US dollar terms and those having US dollar accounts in banks to purchase goods online using debit/credit cards.